 A: Industry readiness comes from a close association with the industry through a well-defined industry-academia interface.
-To begin with, we carefully gauge the changing requirements of the industry with intense discussions, meetings and feedback from the corporate professionals.
-This is further broken down into various components which might include exposure to the industry practices through guest sessions, discussion forums and symposiums.
+To begin with, we carefully gauge the changing requirements of the industry with intense discussions, meetings, and feedback from corporate professionals.
+This is further broken down into various components which might include exposure to the industry practices through guest sessions, discussion forums, and symposiums.
 The students also undertake live projects, eight-weeks summer internship projects, industry-specific projects to get a feel and understanding of the industry.
-We prepare students on two dimensions, employability and sustenance in industry while blending the demands of soft skills with relevant knowledge.
+We prepare students on two dimensions, employability and sustenance in the industry while blending the demands of soft skills with relevant knowledge.

-We believe in the power of mentoring and associate every student with a faculty mentor who acts as a friend, philosopher and guides throughout the PGDM course and even beyond that.
-We also have a very strong alumni network and these alumni guide and mentor current batch students in solving industry-specific queries, aligning their interest to specific segment of industry, exposing them to various career opportunities.
+We believe in the power of mentoring and associate every student with a faculty mentor who acts as a friend, philosopher, and guides throughout the PGDM course and even beyond that.
+We also have a very strong alumni network and these alumni guide and mentor current batch students in solving industry-specific queries, aligning their interest to a specific segment of the industry, exposing them to various career opportunities.
 The Corporate Resource Management Centre of the institute builds a strong network with the Corporate and industry and bridges the gap between industry and academia.

 Q: What quality do your students have which other college students lack?

 A: We are clear on our agenda at the time of admissions.
 Besides meeting the benchmark entry criteria in PGDM course, we look for a student who has the desired capability to carry on the legacy of 27 years of excellence which their predecessors have established through grit and determination.
 The heterogeneity of the batch opens diverse perspectives and inter-disciplinary learning arenas which makes them grounded and multi-dimensional in their approach.